sudomateo/website/content/posts/qmk-firmware-on-the-framework-16.md

 Generally people use the `qmk` CLI to build and flash devices.
 The QMK documentation has a wonderful [setup guide][2] for that.
-However, I'm running Fedora 40 which no longer has some of the required dependencies in its default repositories (e.g., `dfu-util`).
+However, I'm running Fedora 41 which no longer has some of the required dependencies in its default repositories (e.g., `dfu-util`).
 Instead, I decided to use a container to build and flash the QMK firmware.
 Here's another [setup guide][3] for using a container.

 ## Building the QMK Firmware

-Here's the process I used to flash QMK firmware on the Framework 16.
+Here's the process I used to flash QMK firmware on the Framework 16 from my Fedora 41 machine.

+Configure Linux `udev` rules as described in the [QMK FAQ][4] and reload the `udev` rules to take effect immediately.
+Without this the Framework device will not be mounted as a mass storage device and you will be unable to copy the built firmware to the Framework device.

 Clone the Framework fork of QMK firmware.